oracle/db-sharding/oke-based-sharding-deployment/oracle-gds-docker-image/README.md

 ## How to build and run
 This project offers sample Dockerfiles for:
   * Oracle Database 19c Client (19.3) for Linux x86-64
-  * Oracle Database 18c Client (18.3) for Linux x86-64
-  * Oracle Database 12c Release 2 Client (12.2.0.1.0) for Linux x86-64

-To assist in building the images, you can use the [buildDockerImage.sh](dockerfiles/buildDockerImage.sh) script.
-See section **Create Oracle Global Service Manager Image** for instructions and usage.
+To assist in building the images, you can use the [buildDockerImage.sh](dockerfiles/buildDockerImage.sh) script.See section **Create Oracle Global Service Manager Image** for instructions and usage.

 **IMPORTANT:** Oracle Global Service Manager container is useful when you want to configure Global Data Service Framework.
 The Global Data Services framework consists of at least one global service manager, a Global Data Services catalog, and the GDS configuration databases.

-For complete Oracle Sharding Database setup, please go though following steps and execute them as per your environment:
+For complete Oracle Sharding Database setup, please go through following steps and execute them as per your environment:

 ### Create Oracle Global Service Manager Image
 **IMPORTANT:** You will have to provide the installation binaries of Oracle Global Service Manager Oracle Database 19c  (19.3) for Linux x86-64 and put them into the `dockerfiles/<version>` folder.
 You  only need to provide the binaries for the edition you are going to install.
 The binaries can be downloaded from the [Oracle Technology Network](http://www.oracle.com/technetwork/database/enterprise-edition/downloads/index.html).
 You also have to make sure to have internet connectivity for yum.
 Note that you must not uncompress the binaries.